hyperledger/aries-rfcs/features/0734-push-notifications-fcm/README.md

 Description of the fields:

 - `@type` -- Indicator of what kind of notification it is.
 (This could help the notification-receiver with parsing if a notification comes from another agent, for example)
-- `message_tag` -- Optional field to connect the push notification to a DIDcomm message.
+- `message_tag` -- Optional list field to connect the push notification to a DIDcomm message, this can be used for batching multiple messages to a single notification.
 As defined in [0334: jwe-envelope](https://github.com/hyperledger/aries-rfcs/tree/main/features/0334-jwe-envelope) or [0019: encryption-envelope](https://github.com/hyperledger/aries-rfcs/tree/main/features/0019-encryption-envelope).
-- `message_id` -- Optional field to pickup the message from the mediator that the notification was linked to.
+- `message_ids` -- Optional list field to pickup the message from the mediator that the notification was linked to, this can be used for batching multiple messages to a single notification.
 As defined in [0685: Pickup Protocol 2.0](https://github.com/hyperledger/aries-rfcs/blob/main/features/0685-pickup-v2/README.md).

 ## Drawbacks